JoanStinson/OpenTKMVVMExample/README.md

 # OpenTK MVVM Example
-An OpenTK rendering example of basic geometries: triangle, rectangle, square and circle within a MVVM architecture.
+An OpenTK rendering example of basic geometries within a MVVM architecture.

 <p align="center">
   <a>